Cubone: Appearances

 Cubone first appears in the games Pokémon Red and Blue.
 In the games, it inhabits the Pokémon Tower area, a gravesite for Pokémon.
 Cubone can be evolved into Marowak once it attains a high enough level.
 In-game, a Marowak is stated to have died while protecting its child from the villainous organization Team Rocket, and it subsequently haunts the Tower.
 The player can defeat it in battle to put its soul at rest, allowing the player to progress up the Tower.
 In the remakes of Red and Blue, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, Cubone's backstory is changed slightly.
 It retains the same story, adding scenes of Cubone being kidnapped by Team Rocket, rescued by the protagonist, and going to Pokémon Tower, where it gains closure by seeing its mother's spirit as it ascends to the afterlife.
 Cubone is then taken by the protagonist's rival, Trace, who offers to raise it.
 It eventually becomes a part of his team, evolving into a Marowak.
-Cubone appears in subsequent entries in the series, including Pokémon Gold and Silver, Pokémon Crystal, and Pokémon Sword and Shield.
-In Pokémon Sun and Moon, Cubone evolved in the game's main location of Alola can evolve into Alolan form Marowak, which have different typings and design in comparison to regular Marowak, being Fire and Ghost instead of Ground.
+Cubone appears in subsequent entries in the series, including Pokémon Gold and Silver, Pokémon Crystal, Pokémon Sword and Shield, and Pokémon Legends: Z-A. In Pokémon Sun and Moon, Cubone evolved in the game's main location of Alola can evolve into Alolan form Marowak, which have different typings and design in comparison to regular Marowak, being Fire and Ghost instead of Ground.

 Cubone appears in the Pokémon Mystery Dungeon series.
 In Pokémon Mystery Dungeon: Rescue Team DX, it is one of the playable characters the player can select.
 The Pokémon Origins anime series features Cubone and Marowak, and goes into greater depth on the backstory of the Cubone and Marowak that appear in Red and Blue.
 It also appeared in the film Detective Pikachu, where protagonist Tim Goodman attempted to capture it at the start of the film, only to fail.
 Cubone appears alongside Snorlax in a series of shorts titled The Adventures of Snorlax & Cubone.
 Cubone appears in the Pokémon Trading Card Game, first appearing in the "Jungle" set of cards.
 Its first card was designed by artist Mitsuhiro Arita, who aimed to make his cards express the idea that "that they're living creatures, that they're doing something, they're feeling something."
 In the Pokémon TCG: Scarlet & Violet—151 expansion set, Cubone was featured in a card based on the Jungle set.

 Cubone has received multiple pieces of merchandise, including a plush of Charmander designed to resemble it, as well as a plush with a removable skull.